SoftInstigate/restheart-website/docs/security/user-management.md

 ```

 {: .bs-callout.bs-callout-info}
-The password is automatically encrypted by RESTHeart Platform.
+The password is automatically encrypted by RESTHeart.

 ## Update a user